patzsantos/e-portfolio-uoeo/ssdcs_unit10.md

 title: "SSDCS Unit 10 "
 permalink: /ssdcs_unit10-->

-# Unit 9: Developing an API for a Distributed Environment
+# Unit 10: From Distributed Computing to Microarchitectures
 <br>

 _**In this unit we shall:** <br>_